department-of-veterans-affairs/vagov-content/pages/change-address.md

 <div itemprop="text">

 <ol class="process">
-  <li class="process-step list-one"><strong>Sign in to VA.gov.</strong> You can use your eBbenefits, My HealtheVet, or ID.me account.Or, if you don't have an account, you can create one now.</li>
+  <li class="process-step list-one"><strong>Sign in to VA.gov.</strong> You can use your eBbenefits, My HealtheVet, or ID.me account.Or if you don't have an account, you can create one now.</li>
   <li class="process-step list-two"><strong>Verify your identity when prompted.</strong> We need to make sure you’re you—and not someone pretending to be you—before we give you access to your personal and health-related information.
 This helps to keep your information safe, and prevent fraud and identity theft. <br> <a href="/sign-in-faq">Read FAQs about verifying your identity</a></li>
   <li class="process-step list-three"><strong>Go to your <a href="/profile/">VA.gov account profile</a>.</strong> Here, you can change your mailing and home address.
   </li>